← Twist And Shout Variations List

 This album was a unique Canadian release

-Variation 2.1.4 is the fourth variation of Twist and Shout, and was released only in MONO.
+Variation LP.6054.1.4 was released only in MONO.
 This variation is recognized by its jacket’s new straight inner seams construction.
-This is due to a new jacket frame provided by Modern Album.
+This is due to a new type jacket construction introduced by Modern Album in April 1964.

 Availability

-This variation was available between circa April 1964 and June 1966 (for approximately 2 years) when the label legal text changed - (see entry 2.2.1).
+This variation was available between April 1964 and June 1966 (for approximately 2 years) when the label legal text changed to "Capitol (CANADA)" (see LP.6054.2.1).
 This is possibly the most common variation of Twist and Shout on the rainbow label.

 General Information